 Block quotations should not be enclosed in quotation marks.
 However, quotations within block quotations should appear in double quotation marks.

-Chicago and APA recommend using a first-line indentation for the second paragraph and beyond.4
+If your block quotation includes more than one paragraph, Chicago style, APA style, and MLA style recommend using a first-line indentation for the second paragraph and beyond.4

-In addition, Chicago permits line spaces between paragraphs instead of indentations.5 (Whichever format you choose, stay consistent throughout your text!)
+In addition, Chicago style permits line spaces between paragraphs instead of indentations.5 (Whichever format you choose, stay consistent throughout your text!)

 Block quotation citations, whether parenthetical or superscripted numbers for footnotes or endnotes, appear after the final punctuation.
 If a parenthetical citation runs onto the next line, it should maintain the same indentation as the rest of the block quotation.

-1. University of Chicago Press, The Chicago Manual of Style, 16th ed.
-(Chicago: University of Chicago Press, 2010), 61-62.
+1. The Chicago Manual of Style, 17th ed.
+(Chicago: University of Chicago Press, 2017), 2.19.

-3. Modern Language Association of America, MLA Style Manual and Guide to Scholarly Publishing, 3rd ed.
-(New York: Modern Language Association of America, 2008), 124.
+3. MLA Handbook, 8th ed.
+(New York: Modern Language Association of America, 2016), 1.3.2.

-5. University of Chicago Press, Chicago Manual of Style, 627.
+5. The Chicago Manual of Style, 13.22.